-A member who reports the misplacement of a borrowed book will be given $u \sim to$ fourteen (14) days to look for it.
+A member who reports the misplacement of a borrowed book will be given up to fourteen (14) days to look for it.
 During that period, he shall be liable to a payable fine of Cl00.00 per day for the first seven (7) days and a fine of C200.00 per day thereafter.
-(Charges are subject to review).(Will amounts remain same.
+(Charges are subject to review).